-The Isar, the river flowing through Munich, sometimes freezes over, to the delight of ice skaters.
+The Isar, the river flowing through Munich, sometimes freezes over and turns into an outdoor ice rink, to the delight of ice skaters.
 Trams are a popular means of transportation in Munich and it operates a special Christmas tram.
 A venue called Munchner Eiszauber provides ice skating in an open-air arena should the ice of the river or other lakes not be safe and thick enough.
-There is indoor ice-skating available too.
+There is indoor ice skating available, too.

-The Christmas spirit continues with special Christmas dinners in some 5-star hotels and restaurants with performances in theatres and the opera.
+Christmas in Munich continues with special Christmas dinners in some 5-star hotels and restaurants with performances in theatres and the opera.

-Indoors or outdoors, you’ll never forget it’s Christmas if you come to Munich.
-The sheer abundance of venues and events makes Munich the perfect Christmas destination.
+Indoors or outdoors, you’ll never forget it’s Christmas if you come to Munich, Germany.
+The sheer abundance of Munich Christmas markets, other venues, and festive events make Munich the perfect Christmas destination.
+Merry Christmas from Munich Santa Claus and read on!

 Marienplatz – Christkindlmarkt

 Located on Wittelsbacher Platz near Odeonplatz, this is a Christmas market of a different kind.
-If you love all things Viking or medieval, this is the event for you.
+If you love all things Viking or medieval times, this is the event for you.
 The vendors wear period costumes and sell such things as lambskins, gold jewelry, and handcrafted drinking horns.
-Food is roasted over an open fire and jugglers and knights in shining armor roam the place.
+Food at this German Christmas market is roasted over an open fire and jugglers and knights in shining armor roam the place.
 Try a fiery drink: Feuerzangenbowle.
 A rum-soaked sugarloaf is set on fire and slowly melted into a bowl of rum punch.

-Inspired by the feeling of an alpine village, the second largest Christmas market of Munich is set up in the courtyard of the Residenz, the majestic royal palace.
-The stalls are shaped like chalets, the vendors sell exquisite local art, a great many Christmas dolls and angels and snacks, often based on potatoes.
+Inspired by the feeling of an alpine village, the second-largest Munich Christmas market in Munich is set up in the courtyard of the Residenz, the majestic royal palace.
+The stalls are shaped like chalets, the vendors sell exquisite local art, a great many Christmas dolls and angels, and snacks, often based on potatoes.
 There are puppet shows and music on the central stage.

 Pink Christmas Market